-The current design uses a single compressor per antenna that has to run two cryocoolers, one per Front End cryostat.
-Each cryocooler requires a minimum helium flow to operate properly and meet the cooling requirement, so the compressor shall deliver enough flow for two of them.
-The flow delivered by the compressor varies with its operating speed; the requirement assumes that the compressor runs at 60 Hz and both cryocoolers are also running at their nominal speed (72 rpm).
+The current design uses a single compressor per antenna to run two cryocoolers, one per Front End cryostat.
+Each cryocooler requires a minimum helium flow to operate correctly and meet the cooling requirement, so the compressor shall deliver enough flow for two.
+The flow produced by the compressor varies with its operating speed; the requirement assumes that the compressor runs at 60 Hz and that both cryocoolers are also running at their nominal speed (72 rpm).